Fr0s1/AWS_Lambda_Nodejs/README.md

 # jenkin_node
-Demo Serverless with AWS Lambda and API Gateway using NodeJs:
+Demo Serverless with AWS Lambda and API Gateway using NodeJS:
 - Database: country_capital(id, name, capital)
-- When send POST request to REST API, a record is inserted to database
+- When send POST request to REST API endpoint, a record is inserted to database